worthybrae/ais-data-processor/ReadMe.md

 2. Rename the duplicated file to .env
 3. Replace 'xxxxxx' with your aisstream key

+## Requirements

+You need the following requirements in order for this to run smoothly:

+1. Python 3.11+
+2. 2GB of avilable storage for a single day of data collection
+3. 54GB of available storage for a month of data collection
+4. 657GB of available storage for a year of data collection

 ## Running

 To start collecting data just run the following command in your recently made virtual enviornment: